Adopted on March 12, 1992

 Vice President: Wing-kai To

-• Carmen Chan - Dir of Major Gifts & Comm at the Boston Chinatown Neighborhood Center (BCNC)
+• Carmen Chan - Director of Development at the Boston Chinatown Neighborhood Center (BCNC)

 • David Chang - Retired technical manager